2020 Spring Virtual

 The Nicholls Graduation Commencement Ceremonies are typically held twice a year after the Fall and Spring semesters.
 It’s an exciting time for our graduates and their families.
 Please review the following information to make this an enjoyable commencement journey for graduates and their families.

-Nicholls State University will hold commencement ceremonies for Fall 2019 on Saturday, December 14, 2019.
-This includes all associate, bachelor, and masters degrees.
+Nicholls State University will hold commencement ceremonies for Spring 2020 on Saturday, May 16, 2020.
+This includes all Associate, Bachelor, Masters and Specialist degrees.

-Below are instructions concerning the ceremony.
+Below are instructions concerning the commencement.
 Please read these instructions carefully.
-It is important that you check your student email and Inside Nicholls regularly for any changes or updates.
+It is important that you check your student email and the Inside Students regularly for any changes or updates.
 Students and faculty are required to respect the dignity of the commencement ceremony and dress according to accepted policy.